jameshfisher/jameshfisher.com/_posts/2017-01-16-tiny-serverless-webrtc.md

 ---
-title: "A hello world serverless WebRTC app"
+title: "How to write a 'hello world' serverless WebRTC app"
 ---

 I created [this tiny serverless WebRTC chat app](https://jameshfisher.github.io/serverless-webrtc/index.html).
 Let's see how it works.